brainstormforce/wp-spectra/readme.txt

 * Fix: Info Box -  Resolved an issue in which the prefix margin would not be applied on the front-end.
 * Fix: Forms - Fixed an issue on form submission failure in FSE themes.
 * Fix: Image Gallery - Resolved an issue wherein the carousel images would initially appear big on load.
+* Fix: Form - Resolved an issue in which the forms were not being submitted when the block is used inside the footer widget.
 * Fix: Masonry Gallery Extension - Resolved an issue in which the Masonry Gallery extension would not work as intended in the FSE.
 * Fix: Modal - Resolved an issue with the close button in Astra's custom layout action hook `before_add_to_card_form`.
 * Fix: Modal - Resolved an issue wherein the alignment of the block moves to the center from the left when inside the Container.